SMART Health Check-in

 What the source app needs to know

-After the source app posts the encrypted response, the request tells it which completion shape to expect:
+After the source app posts the encrypted response, the OID4VP direct_post.jwt response endpoint tells it what to do next:

 Roles